-- Athletes will only receive AMT points from the release of the End of January rankings of their 14th birth year. - Athletes will have no restrictions on results as of the release of the End of January rankings of their 17th birth year.
+- Athletes will only receive AMT points from the end of the month once they have turned 15 years of age. - Athletes will have no restrictions on results as of the end of the month once they have turned 17 years of age.